 Struts2 Vulnerability Cracks Equifax

-By Derek Weeks
+By

 3 minute read time

 Four days ago, we saw a critical vulnerability in Struts2 that would leave web applications vulnerable to remote execution of code and enable direct access to customer-critical data.
 Early the next morning, we saw a second severe Struts2 zero-day appear.
-Then on Thursday we heard that 143 million consumer records were stolen from Equifax as a direct result of the Struts2 vulnerability

-In our State of the Software Supply Chain Report (July 2017) we declared, "in the modern economy if you’re not innovating fast enough, you’ll get run over by someone else who is".
+In our State of the Software Supply Chain (July 2017) report, we declared, "in the modern economy if you're not innovating fast enough, you'll get run over by someone else who is."
 For those same organizations, if they are not modernizing their security posture to keep pace with their ever-accelerating development practices, their defenses will be cracked.
 Such was the case with Equifax.

-Software developers and corporate CEOs are both allergic to waste and instead prefer to invest their time toward innovation.
-Given the choice of spending 15 hours building something from scratch or 15 minutes polishing a piece of code from the community, both the developer and CEO will almost always choose open source.
+Software developers and corporate CEOs are both allergic to waste and prefer to invest their time toward innovation.
+Given the choice of spending 15 hours building something from scratch or 15 minutes polishing a piece of code from the community, both the developer and CEO almost always choose open source.

 The Equifax - Struts2 link was originally reported here on September 8th.